SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 <summary style="font-weight: bold;">Hunt It</summary>
 Olitiaus are cute enough to be pets, but the most valuable part of their body is their [venom](/2024/01/01/olitiau-venom/).

 If you have access to an artisan and a workshop, you can spend loot between two adventures to create something with parts of the beast.
 The object you craft can be anything mostly made of the provided materials.
-If you use mundane tools, the result will be mundane; if you spent at least a bag of gold on it, the object will be special; and if you spend the equivalent of a treasure for the tools, it will be magical.
+It will have the value of what you [invest in it](/2024/06/26/currency/#values).
 Discuss what you want with the referee.
 </details>

 <br>